pakholeung37/mobx-portfolia2/README.md

 # Porfolia2

 An rewritten repo for [nahueld/porfolia](https://github.com/nahueld/portfolia).
 Porfolia is a great repo to study mobx.
-But since now mobx has update to v6, it's a bit outdate of the project use. so I rewrite the original repo and try hard to stduy the best pratice of typescript + react + mobx.
+But since now mobx has update to v6, it's a bit outdate of the project use.
+So I rewrite the original repo and try hard to stduy the best pratice of typescript + react + mobx.

 ## goals